akramarenkov/cqos/priority/README.md

         }()
     }

-    // Run "writers", that write data to input channels for priority, input := range inputs {
+    // Run writers, that write data to input channels for priority, input := range inputs {
         wg.Add(1)